Wall Street falls steeply with China, Greece fears paramount

 The Dow and S&P 500 both snapped two weeks of gains.
 For the week, the Dow was down 1.3 percent, the S&P 500 down 1 percent and the Nasdaq down 1.3 percent.

-Both Honeywell International (HON.N) and General Electric (GE.N) blamed the strong dollar for lower revenue.
+Both Honeywell International and General Electric blamed the strong dollar for lower revenue.
 Shares of Honeywell were down 2.1 percent at $101.70, while GE shares were down 0.1 percent at $27.25.

 China's securities regulator warned investors to be cautious as Chinese shares hit seven-year highs.
 China allowed fund managers to lend stocks for short-selling and expanded the number of stocks investors can short.